Comparing the Windows Mobile and Android Development Platform

 0

 Software giants like Google are Travel Knowledge disrupting the otherwise safe and established mobile application development business players.
 Newcomers like Android have led to significant structural changes in the future of mobile application development by imposing their rules.
 This changed environment not only brings additional opportunities but also adds certain constraints.
-Developers today need to assess their options and find out how they can benefit from this changing environment.
+Developers today need to assess their options and determine how they can benefit from this changing environment.

 Comparing the Windows Mobile and Android Development Platform 1

 While mobile computing has caught the attention of application developers, there has been very little work done to examine the programming ease of these technologies.
-Here we will look at two of the most widely available mobile development environments – Android and Windows Mobile and explore and assess these options from a developer’s perspective.
+Here, we will look at two of the most widely available mobile development environments – Android and Windows Mobile and explore and assess these options from a developer’s perspective.

 Android

-Google released android in 2007 as an open-source platform for mobile software development for smartphones.
+Google released Android in 2007 as an open-source platform for mobile software development for smartphones.
 The Android platform was released as part of the Open Handset Alliance.
 The primary aim of this alliance was to set up open standards for smartphones.
 Android is a Linux-based, open-source operating system for mobiles.
 As a mobile operating system, it allows developers to create managed codes in Java using Java libraries developed by Google.
 Android provides a mobile operating system, including a development environment.
 Still, it also offers a custom virtual machine known as the Dalvik Virtual Machine for running applications and acts as the middleware between the operating system and the code.
-When it comes to application development, Android facilitates the usage of 2D and 3D graphic libraries, advanced network capabilities such as 3G, Edge, and WLAN, and a customized SQL engine for continual storage Globeinform.
+Regarding application development, Android facilitates the usage of 2D and 3D graphic libraries, advanced network capabilities such as 3G, Edge, and WLAN, and a customized SQL engine for continual storage of Globeinform.

 Windows Mobile